 Every choice you make for your child is also a choice for your family.

-If your local school isn’t meeting your child’s needs, the remaining choices–move to a new school district, homeschool, or send the kid(s) to private school, which can impact your family’s lifestyle and income.
+If your local school isn’t meeting your child’s needs, the remaining choices are to start homeschooling, move to a new school district, or send the kid(s) to a private school, which can impact your family’s lifestyle and income.
 This doesn’t mean there’s a right or wrong way to go, it just means that you need to think through the pros and cons beyond the child or children in question.
 You can also find an online school that’s specifically for gifted students.

 There is no edutopia